TangoEnSkai/readings/books/tech/boswell-and-foucher-2012/part-1/README.md

       if (clubs[ci].members[ui] == users[mi]) // Bug!
 First letters don't match up
 ```

-correct usage is more noticeable for right index usages:
+correct usage is more noticeable for right index usages

 #### 2.2.3.
 The Verdict on Generic Names